humairali45/ZTP/README.md

 keep all templets and .py file in one folder including dhcpd file

-add following if device need to register it self to Junos Space event-options {
+add following if device need to register it self to Junos Space by this config switch will add it self to junos space if it is monitoring for ZTP devices only thing needed to be defined in space is username and password which should match

+ event-options {
             generate-event { ztp-autoi time-interval 60; }
             policy ztp-autoi {